owncloud/docs-webui/README.md

 Please refer to the [Branching Workflow for ownCloud Server](https://github.com/owncloud/docs-webui/blob/master/docs/the-branching-workflow.md) or more information.

-## Create a New Version Branch for ownCloud Server
+## Create a New Version Branch for Web Userinterfaces

-Please refer to [Create a New Version Branch for ownCloud Server](https://github.com/owncloud/docs-webui/blob/master/docs/new-version-branch.md) for more information.
+Please refer to [Create a New Version Branch for Web Userinterfaces](https://github.com/owncloud/docs-webui/blob/master/docs/new-version-branch.md) for more information.